 Every polyhedron has a dual or reciprocal polyhedron (obtained by reciprocating the polyhedron with respect to a sphere).
 For example the vertices of a uniform polyhedron (e.g. an Archimedean polyhedron) are equidistant from its centre, while the faces of its dual are similarly equidistant.
 Certain rules will define the relationship between polyhedra within a whole family of shapes, and reciprocal rules will define the reciprocal relationship within the family of duals.

-The rules governing the duals of the stellated icosahedra, and their reciprocal relationship to the rules governing the stellations themselves, need to be investigated.
-This would help shed light on the stellation rules and indeed would be most advisable in order to validate them.
+The rules governing the duals of the stellated icosahedra, and their reciprocal relationship to the rules governing the stellations themselves, need to be investigated in parallel with the stellation rules, as through duality they effectively become a single topic.

 Park View, Queenhill, Upton-upon-Severn, Worcs WR8 0RE, England